notnotnotswipez/Marrow-ExtendedSDK-MAINTAINED/README.md

 Begin installing the MarrowSDK by following the original instructions at https://github.com/StressLevelZero/MarrowSDK/wiki/ProjectSetup.

+> [!IMPORTANT]
-### IMPORTANT!!
-DO NOT INSTALL THE MARROWSDK PACKAGE AFTER ADDING THE SCOPED REGISTRY!!
+> DO NOT INSTALL THE SLZ MARROWSDK PACKAGE AFTER ADDING THE SCOPED REGISTRY

 After you've added the scoped registry, go to the top left of the ``Package Manager`` and add a ``git URL``.
 The git URL you should add is